bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ### Docker Compose

 If you study the Dockerfile closely you notice that there is no concept of mounting your files in the container.
 That is left to the container definition which can be done using a `docker-compose.yml` file.
 While a `Dockerfile` is defining a single image, a `docker-compose.yml` file can actually use multiple images to combine them into a development stack.
-A example of such a stack would be a WordPress environment that consists of two containers, one for the webserver and all the PHP files that make the WordPress site go and one for the database that holds all the website content.
+An example of such a stack would be a WordPress environment that consists of two containers, one for the webserver and all the PHP files that make the WordPress site go and one for the database that holds all the website content.

 We are not going to dive deep into the syntax of `docker-compose.yml`, but we are only going to touch on the elements that are relevant for this example.
 More information on the complete syntax can be found in the [Compose file reference](https://docs.docker.com/reference/compose-file/) documentation.